niklaskarel/qt-multiclient-logger/README.md

 ## Known issues

+- [Current] If modules **1 or 2** trigger a **CRITICAL** error, their sockets are closed.
+  Later, if either:
+  - module **3** sends a CRITICAL error (which tries to close all sockets again), or
+  - the user closes the application (triggering destructor cleanup),
+  then a **segmentation fault occurs** due to double-closing / double-deleting sockets.
+  This will be addressed in a future refactor of the socket shutdown logic.

 ~~As of 13.06.2025 The application crashes when the python script generates a critical error for module 3~~ Fixed on 17.06.2025: Crash caused by improper deletion of client sockets on CRITICAL messages from module 3 was resolved.
 ~~18.06.2025 Python proccess crashed when closing after a critical error in module 3.~~ Fixed